GEO and SEO: Rival or Partner?

 What's Happening?

-A content team completely changes the article format to be more compatible with AI engines: They shorten paragraphs and turn everything into bullet points and bold sentences.
-Result: Articles gain a much more "fragmented" appearance.
+A content team completely changes the article format to be more compatible with AI engines: shortening paragraphs and turning everything into bullet points and bold sentences.
+Result: Articles gain a much more 'fragmented' appearance.

 SEO Damage

-- Average time spent on page (dwell time) decreases; Google may interpret this as a negative signal.
+- Average time spent on page (dwell time) decreases; Google might interpret this as a negative signal.

-- As connecting paragraphs disappear, semantic integrity weakens; rankings for relevant keywords are shaken.
+- As connective paragraphs disappear, semantic integrity weakens; rankings for relevant keywords are shaken.

-- Bounce rate may increase because the content now gives the feeling of not offering real value.
+- Bounce rate may increase because the content now gives the impression of not offering real value.

 Correct Approach

-Maintain the "sandwich structure" for each section: Write an explanatory introductory paragraph, then add a bullet list or table, and conclude with a connecting sentence.
-AI engines actually understand this structure better; it is an ideal format for both Google and Gemini.
+Maintain the 'sandwich structure' for each section: Write an explanatory introductory paragraph, then add a bullet list or table, and conclude with a connecting sentence.
+AI engines actually understand this structure better; it's an ideal format for both Google and Gemini.

-Scenario 5: llms.txt and robots.txt Confusion — Unintentionally Blocking Googlebot
+Scenario 5: llms.txt and robots.txt Confusion — Accidentally Blocking Googlebot

 What's Happening?

-A developer adding an llms.txt file for GEO compliance to your site also makes some changes to the robots.txt file.
+A developer adding an llms.txt file for GEO compatibility to your site also makes some changes to the robots.txt file.
 By adding incorrect lines, some directories are accidentally blocked from Googlebot.

 SEO Damage

-- Blocked directories begin to appear as "Not indexed" in Google Search Console.
+- Blocked directories start appearing as 'Not indexed' in Google Search Console.

 - Organic traffic significantly drops within weeks.

-- Google's re-crawling and indexing can take months; repairing the damage takes a long time.
+- Google's recrawling and reindexing can take months; repairing the damage takes a long time.

 Correct Approach

 Manage robots.txt and llms.txt files independently.
-Before each change, use Google's robots.txt testing tool. llms.txt is only a guide for AI crawlers; Googlebot does not read it.
-After the change, verify that critical pages are accessible using the "URL Inspection" tool in Google Search Console.
+Before every change, use Google's robots.txt testing tool. llms.txt is merely a guide for AI crawlers; Googlebot does not read it.
+After changes, verify that critical pages are accessible using the 'URL Inspection' tool in Google Search Console.

 Scenario 6: Brand Mention-Focused Content — Losing Keyword Context